-- There lifespan in the wild mainly depend on the density of prey.
+- Their lifespan in the wild mainly depends on the density of prey.

-- They live long, if the animals they hunt exist in greater number in their living territories.
+- They live long if the animals they hunt exist in greater numbers in their living territories.

 How Long Do Siberian Tigers Live In Captivity

-- The Siberian tiger live for 20 to 25 years in captivity.
+- The Siberian tiger lives for 20 to 25 years in captivity.

 6. How Long Do Sumatran Tigers Live